- Syntax of the split method

 - If the separator does not match any sequence or is omitted in the split method then the array is returned with one element as an entire string.

 - If the separator matches at the beginning or end of the string then the resulting array has the first or last element as an empty string depending on where the separator appears.

-Let's see some useful example of splitting a string, here we will cover every possible case for a split method with its separator and the limit.
+Let's see some useful examples of splitting a string, here we will cover every possible case for a split method with its separator and the limit.

 The split method accepts both string and regex as a separator.
 The following example uses the regular expression as a pattern to find the match and split the string.

-In the above example, a regular expression is used as a separator which split the string wherever there is an integer or space.
+In the above example, a regular expression is used as a separator that split the string wherever there is an integer or space.

 # Example 3: Omitting separator

 When the separator is omitted then the entire string is included in the returning array as the only member of the array.